 I’ve been out a couple times this season in spite of a lack of natural snow and scary high temps.
 The snow was soft, the liftlines were short and the sun was warm; felt like two more spring days under my belt.

-So let’s hear it, agree or disagree?
+Agree or disagree?
 Post in the comments.
 I’m ready.